 Corn is a staple of summer, readily available in July, August, and September.
 It's a very versatile vegetable.
 The options are endless- salads, dips, fritters, breads, muffins, casseroles- and our personal favorite, grilled corn on the cob!

 The first step in grilling the perfect corn is to start with the freshest produce possible.
 As soon as corn comes off the stalk, its sugars undergo enzymatic reactions that slowly convert into starches.
-Older corn will lose it’s sure content (and taste!) so your best bet is to purchase your sweet corn and eat it within a day or two.
+Older corn will lose it's sugar content (and sweetness!) so your best bet is to purchase local fresh sweet corn and eat it within a day or two.

-At Abma’s Farm, you can rest assured that our corn is picked the morning of from our own fields.
+At Abma's Farm, you can rest assured that our corn is picked fresh from our fields without extra storage or transport time!

-Our favorite way to grill corn is with the husk on because it’s easy, tasty, and gives you a neat, built-in handle with you fold back the husk.
+Our favorite way to grill corn is is with the husk on because it's easy, tasty, and gives you a built-in handle when you fold back the husk.

 To ensure the corn cooks correctly, soak the corn in water for about 10-15 minutes before cooking.
-This extra moisture helps to steam the kernels inside.
-Prepare your grill, whether it’s natural gas, propane, or charcoal, with direct high heat (you know the grill is hot enough if are able to hold your hand one inch above the grill for only 1 second).
-Place the husks on the grill and cover.
+This extra moisture steams the kernels inside.
+Prepare your grill, whether it's natural gas, propane, or charcoal, with direct high heat.
+Place the husks on the grill and cover the grill.
 Turn them occasionally, until the husks are blackened and charred on sides, about 15-20 minutes.
 Remove the corn from the grill.
 Let them sit for 5 minutes or until cool enough to handle.
 Remove the silks and charred husks from the corn.
-Enjoy with butter and salt!
+Enjoy 'naked' or with butter and salt!